Konaseema district

 Konaseema district (officially Dr. B. R. Ambedkar Konaseema district) is a district in Konaseema region of Andhra Pradesh in India.
 It is situated between the tributaries of the Godavari River in the Coastal Andhra.
 It was carved out of East Godavari district on 4 April 2022 by the Government of Andhra Pradesh.
 Amalapuram is the district headquarters and the largest city in this district.
 The district shares boundaries with West Godavari, East Godavari and Kakinada districts.

 Geography

 Dr. B. R. Ambedkar Konaseema district is situated in the delta of the Godavari River.
+This district also known as the Andhra kerala.
 The land in this region is considered highly fertile, and its economy is primarily based on agriculture, especially with a focus on rice and coconut cultivation.
 Mangrove forests are present in the northeast of the district.
 Apart from the Ramachandrapuram revenue division, the district lies between the two branches of the Godavari River.
 The Godavari divides into two components, namely Gautami and Vasishtha, forming an island which is called Konaseema.

 This district is surrounded to the north by East Godavari district, south by the Bay of Bengal, east by Kakinada district and west by West Godavari district.